timmybytes-contributing/100DaysOfCode/log.md

 **Thoughts:** The layers of the code onion are damn near endless.

 **Link(s) to work:** [Not yet live, but code is here](https://github.com/timmybytes/WebDevPractice/tree/master/flexbox_test)

+### Day 10: Monday July 6th, 2020

+**Today's Progress:** Worked more on flex-based site, toying with SASS and responsiveness now... lost in the cascade.
+Found some great new sites and podcasts to check out.
+CSSInRealLife and A Question of Code

+**Thoughts:** I think I'm kind of over the "thoughts" portion of the log?
+These will just be mixed in with the day's progress from now on.

+**Link(s) to work:** [Not yet live, but code is here](https://github.com/timmybytes/WebDevPractice/tree/master/flexbox_test)